 - Makadi Bay: an informal resort area with plenty of family-friendly hotels including the fun of Makadi Bay Water World, about half an hour south of Hurghada itself.

-- Sahl Hasheesh: a highly exclusive and tranquil resort 18 km south of Hurghada airport, the gorgeous curved sandy bay attracts a discerning clientele.
+- Sahl Hasheesh: a highly exclusive and tranquil resort 11 miles south of Hurghada airport, the gorgeous curved sandy bay attracts a discerning clientele.

 Styled as the 'Venice of Egypt', it's not surprising that El Gouna has a different and more European feel compared to the rest of Egypt's Red Sea Riviera resorts.
 For a start, there's a 'no haggling or hassling' rule in place.

-So, despite being just 22 km north of Hurghada and served by the same airport, El Gouna has carved a special niche for itself when it comes to attracting tourists.
+So, despite being around only 14 miles north of Hurghada and served by the same airport, El Gouna has carved a special niche for itself when it comes to attracting tourists.